 In October 2021 an updated version of the National Test Directory for Rare and Inherited Disease has been published; further updates are expected early 2022.
 Please see the table below for a full list of WGS Clinical Indications for Rare and Inherited Disease.

-Clinicians at Cambridge University Hospitals NHS Foundation Trust (CUH) should use EPIC to request a WGS test (see flow chart below).
+Flow charts for clinicians are included below; there is a specific flow chart for clinicians at Cambridge University Hospitals NHS Foundation Trust (CUH) who should use EPIC to request a WGS test.

 Please send completed Test Order Form and Record of Discussion Forms to firstname.lastname@example.org, and include “WGS Rare Disease” in the subject heading.